Dr. Tanner Thorsen

 Bio

 Dr. Tanner Thorsen holds a Ph.D. in Kinesiology, Recreation, and Sport Studies, with an emphasis in Biomechanics from the University of Tennessee, Knoxville.
-He is currently a faculty member in the School of Kinesiology at the University of Southern Mississippi in Hattiesburg, MS. His research interests include cycling biomechanics, musculoskeletal modeling and simulation, and rehabilitative biomechanics.
-Specifically, he is interested in biomechanically informed rehabilitation protocols for lower extremity orthopedic injuries and diseases (e.g., osteoarthritis, total knee arthroplasty).
+He is currently a faculty member in the School of Kinesiology at the University of Southern Mississippi in Hattiesburg, MS. His research interests include gait and cycling biomechanics, sport biomechanics, rehabilitation, and musculoskeletal modeling and simulation.
+Specifically, he is interested in biomechanically informed rehabilitation protocols for lower extremity orthopedic injuries and diseases (e.g., osteoarthritis, total knee arthroplasty, fall-risk).
 By utilizing biomechanics to understand patient-specific movement patterns, rehabilitation protocols can be tailored to improve therapeutic and post-operative outcomes.
-Additionally, he has experience in sports biomechanics, in the realm of collegiate soccer and football, as well as investigating the biomechanical implications of public transit.
+Additionally, he has experience in sports biomechanics, in the realm of collegiate soccer and football, and volleyball.

 - Biomechanics (PHD) - University of Tennessee-Knoxville (2021)